reframe-hpc/reframe/docs/config_reference.rst

    :default: ``{}``

    User defined attributes of the partition.

    These are accessible through the :attr:`~reframe.core.systems.SystemPartition.extras` attribute of the :attr:`~reframe.core.pipeline.RegressionTest.current_partition` and can also be selected through the extended syntax of :attr:`~reframe.core.pipeline.RegressionTest.valid_systems`.
    The attributes of this object must be alphanumeric strings starting with a non-digit character and their values can be of any type.

+   By default, the values of the :attr:`~config.systems.partitions.scheduler` and :attr:`~config.systems.partitions.launcher` of the partition are added to the partition's extras, if not already present.

    .. versionadded:: 3.5.0

+   .. versionchanged:: 4.6.0

+      The default ``scheduler`` and ``launcher`` extras are added.

 .. _container-platform-configuration: